nikolaystrikhar/gutenberg-forms-mailchimp-addon/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-MailChimp add-on for Gutenberg Forms.
-Connect with MailChimp and send leads/subscribers to your MailChimp list with the form submissions.
+Mailchimp add-on for Gutenberg Forms.
+Connect with Mailchimp and send leads/subscribers to your Mailchimp list with the form submissions.

 == Description ==

-= MailChimp add-on for Gutenberg Forms plugin =
+= Mailchimp add-on for Gutenberg Forms plugin =

-This add-on let's you connect with MailChimp and send leads/subscribers to your MailChimp list with the form submissions.
+This add-on let's you connect with Mailchimp and send leads/subscribers to your Mailchimp list with the form submissions.

 This is an add-on plugin and requires <a href="https://gutenbergforms.com/" rel="friend" title="Gutenberg Forms">Gutenberg Forms</a> plugin to work.
 Gutenberg Forms is the next generation **WordPress form builder plugin**.

 = How it Works =

-MailChimp add-on once enabled allow you to add an addditional form action "MailChimp".
-Once you add that action, you will get a settings pannel for MailChimp that let's you select your MailChimp list and map your form fields with the MailChimp fields.
+Mailchimp add-on once enabled allow you to add an addditional form action "Mailchimp".
+Once you add that action, you will get a settings pannel for Mailchimp that let's you select your Mailchimp list and map your form fields with the Mailchimp fields.

 = Get involved with the Development =